Using home equity to your advantage

 - FLEXIBILITY: A Home Equity Line of Credit (HELOC) is a re-advanceable line of credit secured against your property at a low borrowing rate.
 It can give you access to interest-only payments, aggressive repayment, access to tax-free funds that you can use for investment purposes, home renovations, a post-secondary education, retirement planning, etc. There are several different types of HELOC’s available through a variety of lenders, we can discuss which would be most suitable for you.

 While removing equity from your home can be a good idea, you should do so with caution and fully understand the benefits and possible risks.
-The best thing you can do is to consult an experienced Mortgage Broker to discuss opportunities to make your home’s equity work for you.
+Contact me to discuss opportunities to make your home’s equity work for you.